Numerical Analysis of Target Enumeration via Euler Characteristic Integrals: Numerical Analysis

 Finally,

-which is \eqref{second_order1}. \end{proof} Continuing on with our proof of \eqref{final_second_order}, note that \eqref{second_order1} is a first-order linear inhomogeneous recurrence relation with variable coefficient(s), a class of recurrence relations which has an elegant solution \cite{recurrencereference}, given by the following lemma.
+which is \eqref{second_order1}. \end{proof} Continuing on with our proof of Theorem \ref{second_order_theorem}, note that \eqref{second_order1} is a first order linear inhomogeneous recurrence relation with variable coefficient(s).
+This class of recurrence relations has an elegant solution \cite{recurrencereference}, given by the following lemma.